SoftEng-HEIGVD/Teaching-HEIGVD-RES-2021/README.md

 ## Upcoming deadlines

-* Until Wednesday, **March 24th at 1PM** (sharp), you must have submitted the Java IO lab.
-For that, change the name of your PR by replacing `[WIP]` with `[TOREVIEW]`.
 * Thursday **April 1st**: first written test.
   * Will take place at school.
   * RES-A students will be in room C23, RES-B students will be in room B23.
   * Bring your laptop, fully equipped with wireshark, netcat, code samples and what you will have done in the next 2 lab sessions.
-* Friday March 19th and March 26th: you will work on an exercise to design, then to implement a simple application-level protocol.
+* Friday, March 26th: you will work on an exercise to design, then to implement a simple application-level protocol.
 You will not get a grade for this lab.
 However, you need to do the work and to understand the content in order to have a smooth experience during the first test.

 ## Tentative schedule